-The bill amends Section 3 of P.L.1968, c.413 (C.30:4D-3) to increase the resource thresholds for certain Medicaid eligibility groups in New Jersey, specifically for medically needy individuals.
-The new resource limits are set at $40,000 for one-person households and $60,000 for two-person households, with an additional $20,000 for each additional person in households of three or more.
+The bill amends Section 3 of P.L.1968, c.413 (C.30:4D-3) to increase the resource thresholds for certain Medicaid eligibility groups in New Jersey.
+It establishes new resource standards for medically needy individuals, setting limits at $40,000 for one-person households and $60,000 for two-person households, with an additional $20,000 for each additional person in households of three or more.
 The previous resource standards, which were based on 200% of the Supplemental Security Income resource standard, have been deleted from the law.
-The bill also outlines various eligibility criteria for Medicaid, including provisions for pregnant women, children, and individuals with disabilities, allowing those whose income exceeds the limits to qualify as medically needy by incurring medical expenses.
+The bill also clarifies that individuals whose income exceeds the established limits may still qualify as medically needy by incurring medical expenses that reduce their income to the applicable level.

 Statutes affected: